Panopto 4.2 Online Video Platform – What’s New

 - Access control – Administrators can also restrict content sharing outside of their organization by disabling the ability of users to send session and folder invitations.

 If you’re an existing Panopto customer, thank you as always for helping to shape our product with your feedback – we look forward to hearing your thoughts on the 4.2 release.
-If you’re not a Panopto customer, but are interested in learning more about our online video platform, click the button below to sign up for a free trial or chat with someone from the Panopto sales team.
+If you’re not a Panopto customer, but are interested in learning more about our online video platform, request a free trial today.